-The passenger's airbag is stored near the top of the dashboard, under a lid marked SRS (see page 11).
+The passenger's airbag is stored near the top of the dashboard, under a lid marked SRS.
 Do not place any objects on top of this lid.
 If the airbag inflates, those objects can be propelled inside the car and possibly hurt someone.

-SRS H

-How the SRS Indicator Light Works
+SRS How the SRS Indicator Light Works